Math Comps 2007-08

 This project will begin with directed reading on the subject.
 From there we will explore the many applications of wavelets.
 Examples include analysis (such as detection of crashes or edges), data compression, and reconstruction after compression (for example, creating a complete fingerprint from a partial print left on woven fabric).

-Written by: Amanda Brown, Trevor Burnham, Adam Steege, Nathan Williams
+Written by: Amanda Brown, Trevor Burnham, Adam Steege, and Nathan Williams

 Advisor: Gail Nelson